 To bring meditation and personal growth to a million humans.

 LiveAndDare is a place to learn and share all this amazing wisdom that enables us to live to our greatest potential – from the life lessons of ancient traditions to the modern science of positive psychology, neuroscience, and other systems.
-Some of these articles have so far been translated into French, Russian, Korean, Chinese, Romanian, Portuguese.
+Some of these articles have so far been translated into French, Russian, Korean, Chinese, Romanian, Italian, and Portuguese.

 This website is considerably costly to run (due to the large traffic and email list), yet there are no ads.
 I support my work via the online courses on meditation and personal growth (such as the Master Your Mind meditation course).
 The more I can support myself through this blog, the more time and energy I can dedicate to deepen my own personal practice, and continue to serve.
 And a part of this income always goes back to respectable teachers and monks, via retreats that I participate, books I buy, and one-on-one mentoring sessions.